Vitamin D Update - The Support Continues

 Past research has demonstrated associations between low vitamin D status and more rapid progression of heart disease in people with diabetes.(10) Adding to this support is the prospective, observational study by Dobnig et al. in over 3,200 patients presenting for an angiogram (a test to measure the amount of blockage in the arteries of the heart).
 Their results demonstrated a two-fold increase in risk for death from any cause, and death from cardiovascular causes in the group with the lowest vs. highest vitamin D status.
 Two findings are worth consideration from this research.
 First, the “highest” vitamin D status group had average levels of 28.4 ng/ml, which is still considered deficient by most experts.
 And, in this study, vitamin D levels were associated with biomarkers of atherosclerosis, inflammation, and oxidative stress including adhesion molecules, C-reactive protein, measures of lipid oxidation, and antioxidant status.(11)

-Further research suggests vitamin D improves endothelial function in patients with type 2 diabetes (See Complementary Corner from June 2009 for a detailed discussion of the importance of endothelial function in diabetes and vascular disease).
+Further research suggests vitamin D improves endothelial function in patients with type 2 diabetes.
 Sugden et al. completed a randomized, controlled trial measuring flow-mediated dilation in 34 patients with type 2 diabetes before and after a single dose of 100,000 IU of vitamin D2.(12) After eight weeks, flow-mediated dilation, (a test for vessel opening, or dilation), was significantly improved and blood pressure significantly lower (14 mmHg reduction) in patients who received vitamin D compared to placebo-treated patients.

 Although highly suggestive that vitamin D has a protective role against the development of heart disease, not all recent evidence has been supportive.
 For example, evidence for vitamin D supplementation actually lowering C-reactive protein is not supported by the recent randomized trial by Bjorkman et al. in which over 200 bed-ridden adults were randomized to 400 IU/day or 1,200 IU/day of vitamin D for six months- and no reduction of C-reactive protein was found.(13) Also, despite trial results and observations that vitamin D repletion may reduce blood pressure, a sub-study in the large Women’s Health Initiative trial of over 32,000 women does not support daily dosing of 400 IU vitamin D3 for reducing the development of high blood pressure.(14)